Sviatoslav I: Family

 Very little is known of Sviatoslav's family life.
 It is possible that he was not the only (or the eldest) son of his parents.
 The Rus'-Byzantine treaty of 945 mentions a certain Predslava, Volodislav's wife, as the noblest of the Rus' women after Olga.
 The fact that Predslava was Oleg's mother is presented by Vasily Tatishchev.
 He also speculated that Predslava came from the Hungarian nobility.
 George Vernadsky was among many historians to speculate that Volodislav was Igor's eldest son and heir who died at some point during Olga's regency.
-Another chronicle told that Oleg (? - 977?) was the eldest son of Igor.
+Another chronicle relates that Oleg (? – 977?) was the eldest son of Igor.
 At the time of Igor's death, Sviatoslav was still a child, and he was raised by his mother or under her instructions.
 Her influence, however, did not extend to his religious observance.

 Sviatoslav had several children, but the origin of his wives is not specified in the chronicle.
 By his wives, he had Yaropolk and Oleg.
 By Malusha, a woman of indeterminate origins, Sviatoslav had Vladimir, who would ultimately break with his father's paganism and convert Rus' to Christianity.
 John Skylitzes reported that Vladimir had a brother named Sfengus; whether this Sfengus was a son of Sviatoslav, a son of Malusha by a prior or subsequent husband, or an unrelated Rus' nobleman is unclear.